Quickstart Guide

 Keepsync

-Right now there's no way to create a store outside of an app.
-Stores are uniquely identified by a docId which is used to reconcile state between all clients connected over the server.
+Documents are uniquely identified by a docId and automatically reconcile state between all clients connected to the same server.

 Basic Usage